Chart Color Schemes

 Population growth drivers in Bell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bell Park's population was estimated at 5,442 as of November 2025, a decrease of 160 people from the 2021 Census figure of 5,602.
-This reduction is inferred from AreaSearch's estimate of 5,393 residents, based on ABS ERP data released in June 2024 and additional validated addresses since the Census date.
-The population density was 1,986 persons per square kilometer, above national averages assessed by AreaSearch.
-Overseas migration primarily drove recent population growth in the suburb.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since the Census, Bell Park's estimated population as of Nov 2025 is around 5,558 people.
+This reflects a decrease from the 2021 Census figure of 5,602 people, a change inferred from AreaSearch's estimate of 5,458 residents following examination of ABS ERP data released in June 2024 and an additional 63 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,028 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth for Bell Park during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.

-For areas not covered, it employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Bell Park is projected to grow by 1,204 persons, reflecting a total gain of 24.4% over the 17-year period.
+By 2041, Bell Park is projected to expand by 1,204 persons based on aggregated SA2-level projections, reflecting a gain of 21.8% in total over the 17 years.

 Frequently Asked Questions - Population